LianaMikael/Paraphrase-Generation/README.md

 # Paraphrase-Generation

 This repository explores sequence-to-sequence paraphrase generation inspired by early neural machine translation models.
 This is a natural language generation task where for a given text, the objective is to generate a semantically similar sentence that is expressed differently.
 The end-to-end architecture consists of a bidirectional LSTM encoder, a unidirectional LSTM decoder and a global attention mechanism.
 I explore both word-level embeddings as well as byte pair encoding.
+Automatic evaluation includes both word overlap-based methods as well as embedding-based metrics.
+Word overlap-based metrics focus on evaluating word overlap between predicted sentences and target sentences (BLEU score, word error rate).
+Embedding-based metrics consider meanings of sentences by combining word embeddings (Word2Vec, Glove) and compute a distance measure (cosine distance) between embedding vectors of predicted and target sentences.

 Install required packages
 ```